 Holmes was doubly appalled by this alleged treachery because he had only just introduced the ‘traitor’ into his own Masonic lodge.
 The treachery was even greater because that year Taffy was Lodge Master.
 What about the Five Points of Fellowship?: ‘Breast to breast, your lawful secrets when entrusted to me as such I will keep my own.’
 Lawful or not, many brothers’ secrets – Holmes included – had been betrayed.

 Quote from “A firm within a firm, freemasonry and police corrption” Martin Short.

-The traitor alluded to above is none other than Derek G Haslam, 11 Lynn Rd, PE38 who recently had a pay off totalling £180,000 from The Met plus £6400 in alarms and panic buttons fitted.
-Haslam is currently trying to sell his house and rumoured to be looking at moving to Portugal.
+The traitor alluded to above is none other than Derek G Haslam, formerly of 11 Lynn Rd, PE38, who recently had a pay off totalling £180,000 from The Met plus £6400 in alarms and panic buttons fitted.
+Haslam recently sold his house and is rumoured to be looking at moving to Portugal or Tenerife.

 Russia Today UK may be interested in links with the 1998 murder of Solly Nahome, that of Ricky Rayner and very dodgy deals such as Martin Bridger et al in the Cayman Islands, the framing and fitting up of Asil Nadir and Barry Beardall (Operation Gestalt) and a host of other headaches for New Scotland Yard.